Gingerbread Cookies

 1. Preheat oven to 350°F.

-1. Break off an ample amount of dough.
-Lay the dough on parchment paper and flatten with hands.
-Take another layer of parchment paper and lay it over to top.
-Using a rolling pin roll, evenly roll dough until it’s about 6 mm/¼” thick.
-Peel the top layer of parchment paper off but leave the bottom layer of parchment paper intact.
-Cut out cookies and remove the excess dough from around the cut-out shapes
+2. Break off enough dough to roll out one gingerbread.
+Place dough on a piece of parchment paper and flatten with hands.
+Take another piece of parchment paper and lay it over the top.
+Using a rolling pin roll, evenly roll dough until it’s about ¼-inch thick.

-2. Add fresh dough to the leftover dough repeat the process until all the dough has been used up.
+5. Continue repeating the process until all the dough has been used up.

-3. Bake gingerbread 12 – 14 minutes.
+6. Bake gingerbread 12 – 14 minutes.

 • To prevent sticking, the dough must be sandwiched between two layers of parchment paper.